Canadian 5-Year Bond Yield Surges

 What will the real estate industry look like in 2021?

-General Mohamed Mahmoud 9 Feb
+General 9 Feb

 If there is one word that defines life in 2021, that word is change.
 How much and for how long is uncertain.
 And while some changes may be temporary, many may be here to stay.